 Abandonment issues have deep roots that are difficult to extract on your own.
 To truly overcome your fear of abandonment, you can experience great benefits from seeing a trained counselor.

 A Christian counselor is equipped to help you identify triggers and deal with the heart of your problems.
 Please give us a call if you are looking for help to overcome your fear of abandonment.
-The staff at Seattle Christian Counseling is ready to help.
+A Counselor at San Diego Christian Counseling is ready to help.

 “Abandoned”, Courtesy of Johnhain, Pixabay.com, CC0 License; “Pretty Woman”, Courtesy of RondellMelling, Pixabay.com, CC0 License; “Fear of Abandonment”, Courtesy of Rebcenter Moscow, Pixabay.com, CC0 License; “Depressed”, Courtesy of Masimba Tinashe Madondo, Pixabay.com, CC0 License